PatternsTechGit/PT_NGRX/README.md

     constructor(private actions$: Actions,
         private authService: MsalService) {
     }
 }
 ```
+**MsalService enables Angular 9+ applications to authenticate enterprise users by using Azure Active Directory** (Azure AD), and also users with Microsoft accounts and social identities like Facebook, Google, and LinkedIn.
+The library also enables applications to get access to Microsoft cloud services and Microsoft Graph

 ##  Step 5:  Setting Up Selectors

 Create a new file in the store folder named `auth.selectors.ts`.
-This file will contain multiple selectors that will emit a new value to the store only if the value was changed.
+This file will **contain multiple selectors** that will emit a new value to the store only if the value was changed.

 Here we have multiple selectors like